kuzzleio/kuzzle/doc/2/guides/main-concepts/5-realtime-engine/index.md

 </details>

 ::: info
-SDKs and Kourou use volatile data to send additional informations like the client name or version.
+SDKs and Kourou use volatile data to send additional information like the client name or version.
 :::